SyncfusionExamples/How-to-preview-files-in-file-manager/React/README.md

 4. Open the React sample application.

-5. To install packages, use the following command
+5. To install Syncfusion packages, use the following command

     ```ts
     npm install
     ```

-6. Just mapping host number in the place of {port} in the ajaxSettings property of the File Manager component.
+6. Just mapping localhost port number in the place of {port} in the ajaxSettings property of the File Manager component.

 7. Use the `npm start` command to run the application in the browser.